 Day 2: Arrive Hannover in the morning.
 Lower Saxony’s capital is a university city and economic center that was once an imperial seat.
 Three men of the royal line, the House of Hanover, became kings to Great Britain.
 After lunch, we will stroll through the old center of Hannover to see the half-timbered houses, the magnificent neo-classical Opera House, and the splendid New City Hall, built in the early 20th century.
 Located within the historic center, the August Kestner Museum was founded in 1889 to house art works of the Kestler family.
 Celebrated for its Egyptian relics, the museum also displays superb Greco-Roman pieces.
 We continue to Hildesheim and overnight for two nights in the Van der Valk Hotel, located in the center of the historic area.
 (L)

-Day 3: In 1907, collector Wilhelm Pelizaeus gave his antiquities to his hometown of Hildesheim, and The Pelizaeus-Museum was established in 1911.
-Our all day walking tour begins here to discover outstanding treasures of the Old Kingdom from the age of great pyramids.
+Day 3: In 1907, collector Wilhelm Pelizaeus gave his antiquities to his hometown of Hildesheim, and The Roemer- and Pelizaeus-Museum was established.
+Our all day walking tour begins here where we meet with one of the museum’s curators who will show us the outstanding treasures of the Old Kingdom.
 The most important epochs of the Egyptian culture, from the pre-dynastic to Christian times, are represented by more than 8000 objects.
 Lunch will be on our own in the museum’s Restaurant Nil.
 In the afternoon, we will walk through the medieval center of Hildesheim, one of the oldest cities in northern Germany.
 Although much was destroyed during World War Two, it was quickly rebuilt and the restored half-timbered houses in the old town are excellent examples of medieval Germany.
 This charming university town contains two UNESCO World Heritage Sites.
 St. Michael’s Church is an early-Romanesque church that was completed in the early 11th century.
 Installed in the early 1200s, and removed during the war which saved it, the glorious painted wooden ceiling in the nave shows the Tree of Jesse, the genealogy of the family of Jesus.
 St. Mary Church was built in the 9th century, and although almost completely destroyed in 1945, it was reconstructed soon after the war.
 The building contains many gems including the original 11th century cast-bronze doors depicting biblical scenes and a cast-bronze column depicting scenes from the life of Christ.
 A huge rose covering the outside wall of the apse is believed to have been established by King Louis the Pious in 815.
 Where it’s that old or not, documentation proves that ‘The Thousand Year Rose’ existed at least 400 years ago.
 Dedicated to the Assumption of Mary, it is the icon for the city.
+Our final stop is the City Museum to see the Hildesheim Treasure, unearthed in 1868 in Hildesheim, and the largest collection of Roman silver found outside imperial frontiers.
 Gather this evening for our welcome dinner party.
 (B/ /D)

 Day 4: Travel from Hildesheim to Leipzig, in what was once East Germany.
 After lunch in a traditional restaurant, we will begin our walking tour in the picturesque Market Square, surrounded by imposing buildings.
 Begun in 1556, the arcaded Altes Rathaus, or Old Town Hall, is the most beautiful historical landmark in Leipzig and is considered one of Germany’s best examples of Renaissance architecture.
 Between 1723 and 1750 Johann Sebastian Bach was the cantor at the nearby 13th-century St. Thomas Church, and it has been his burial place since 1950.
 Look for his ledger stone on the floor of the choir.
 Also, Martin Luther held sermons here in 1539, introducing the Reformation to Leipzig.
 Our visit also includes Nikolai’s Church, the oldest and biggest church of Leipzig, dating back to the Middle Ages and remodeled in the late-Gothic style in the 15th and 16th centuries.
 The church was the departure point of East Germany’s peaceful revolution in the summer of 1989 that led to the fall of the Berlin Wall on November 9, 1989 and the Reunification of Germany on October 3, 1990.
 Overnight for two nights in the Steigenberger Grand Hotel Handelshof in Leipzig (B/L/D)